alanbacon/slack-voice/README.md

 Options include:

-    quickDemo       : last 50 messages experiences channel + any new messages wallsHaveEars   : Barbara paranoid that objects are listening to her
+    quickDemo       : last 50 messages from the experiences channel + any new messages wallsHaveEars   : Barbara paranoid that objects are listening to her
     <channel_name>  : new messages from the specified channel name